nrkno/Quibble/README.md

 using Quibble.CSharp;
 ```

-Use `JsonStrings.Diff` to get a read-only list of `Diff`-values that you can work with as you like.
+Use `JsonStrings.Diff` to get a read-only list of `Diff`-values that you can work with as you like - loop, branch, pattern match etc.

-Use `JsonStrings.TextDiff`to get a read-only list of text descriptions of the differences.
+Use `JsonStrings.TextDiff` to get a read-only list of text descriptions of the differences.

 If you read the examples and wonder what `$` means, note that Quibble uses [JSONPath](https://goessner.net/articles/JsonPath/) syntax to point you to differences.